Credit Card Settlement Processing

 • Liquidity risk is the risk that a party will not be able to pay their dues on time.

-Imagine a customer walking into a brick-and-mortar store seeking left-handed pinking shears.
-They’re lucky enough to find their chosen product and grab a few other items.
+Imagine a customer walking into a brick-and-mortar store seeking a few items.
 Ready to make their payment, the customer pulls out their Visa card, and the merchant rings up the transaction on the till.

 The customer inserts their credit card into the terminal, and moments later, both parties are satisfied.
 The retailer can feel confident they’ve been paid, and the customer knows they’re now the proud owner of the basket full of various items they’ve chosen to purchase.